Jump Ahead To:

 Families who reside in The Fan district have several school options.
 Because the area is within Richmond city limits, public schools are part of the Richmond Public School System.
 Public schools in the area are Fox Elementary, Albert Hill Middle, Binford Middle, and Thomas Jefferson High.
 There are also a number of private schools around including Benedictine High School, New Community, and Trinity Episcopal, just to name a few.

 There are various architectural styles in The Fan District including Queen Anne, Colonial Revival, Bungalow and American Foursquare.
+The Fan runs pricey, though – expect to pay around $700K for a house.

 In 2015, this historic neighborhood was the runner up in Richmond Magazine’s Best Family-Friendly Neighborhood list.
 Church Hill North began as a neighborhood of middle-class merchants and tradesmen at the beginning of the 20th century.
 As the years passed, the area saw many highs and lows.
 In the 1960s and ‘70s the city introduced urban renewal, demolishing many of the older homes in the area, including that of Shed Town, a neighboring community.